Feature engagement

 View usage details

-Hover over the graph to see usage counts for a specific point or range in time.
+Hover over the graph to see usage counts for a point in time or date range.

 A vertical line will appear to highlight the selected period, along with a breakdown of usage counts by environment, customer, or location (depending on your filters).